lostfictions/eslint-config-lostfictions/README.md

 - Intended for use with [TypeScript](https://www.typescriptlang.org/), using [typescript-eslint](https://typescript-eslint.io/)'s parser and type-aware rules.
 (Also supports JavaScript in projects with a [`tsconfig.json`](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html#writing-a-configuration-file) configured.)
 - Includes an alternate React config that adds additional rules from [`eslint-plugin-react`](https://github.com/jsx-eslint/eslint-plugin-react) and [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks) to catch errors and uphold best practices in React code.
 - Delegates all formatting to [Prettier](https://prettier.io/).
 No more noisy warnings in your editor shouting that you forgot to indent your code!
-- Includes rules for best practices when writing tests with [Jest](https://jestjs.io/).
-(But use of Jest is not required to use this config!)
+- Includes rules for best practices when writing tests with ~~[Jest](https://jestjs.io/)~~ [Vitest](https://vitest.dev/).
+(But use of Vitest is not required to use this config!)
 - Prefers warnings to errors for most lints, which helps distinguish between genuine problems (like TypeScript typechecking errors) and lesser code smells. ([Read more](#red-is-for-errors).)
 - Deviations and disabled rules relative to base ESLint, React and Typescript recommended configs are documented and include a rationale.
 - Adds [warnings about deprecations](https://typescript-eslint.io/rules/no-deprecated/) for both internal and external code (by checking JSDoc annotations), [best practices around imports](https://github.com/import-js/eslint-plugin-import/), [Node.js-specific lints](https://github.com/eslint-community/eslint-plugin-n), and select additional rules from the wonderful [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn/).
 - Batteries included: just add ESLint and this package to your existing project and start linting!
 Unlike many other shareable configs, `eslint-config-lostfictions` doesn't declare any `peerDependencies` besides ESLint and TypeScript, so there's no extra ESLint plugins and parsers cluttering your `package.json` that need to be audited for compatibility on version bumps.

-  > Note that this is less of a concern in the shiny new era of "flat" ESLint configs, whose new plugin resolution allows configs to bundle plugins without difficulty.
+  > Admittedly this is less of a concern in the shiny new era of "flat" ESLint configs, whose new plugin resolution allows configs to bundle plugins without difficulty.

 Read on for the rationale, or jump to the [Usage](#usage) section below to get started.

 ## Why?

 TypeScript and ESLint might seem like they're used for the exact same thing — catching errors in JavaScript — but they have different, complementary uses.
 TypeScript generally limits itself to typechecking, while ESLint can catch a broad variety of other errors, from simple oversights like [expressions that do nothing](https://eslint.org/docs/rules/no-unused-expressions) or [comparing a value to itself](https://eslint.org/docs/rules/no-self-compare), to [technically legal but dangerous syntax](https://typescript-eslint.io/rules/no-non-null-asserted-optional-chain), to analysis of [possible race conditions](https://eslint.org/docs/rules/require-atomic-updates).
 The [typescript-eslint](https://typescript-eslint.io/) project not only enables ESLint to parse and validate TypeScript code directly, it adds support for a wide range of TypeScript-specific lints and error-checking not covered by the TypeScript compiler.
 In fact, the TypeScript developers [use ESLint and typescript-eslint on their own codebase](https://github.com/microsoft/TypeScript/blob/main/.eslintrc.json)!
-(Another tool called [TSLint](https://github.com/palantir/tslint) formerly fulfilled a similar role for TypeScript, but it's been deprecated for a while now in favour of ESLint.)

 `eslint-config-lostfictions` is based on a few key principles: